spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 When running Sparv your corpus config will be read and combined with Sparv's default config file (`config_default.yaml` in the [Sparv data directory](user-manual/installation-and-setup.md#setting-up-sparv)) and the default values defined by different Sparv modules.
 You can view the resulting configuration by running `sparv config`.
-Using the `config` command you can also inspect specific config variables, e.g. `sparv config metadata` or `sparv config metadata.id`.
+Using the `config` command you can also inspect specific config variables, e.g. `sparv config metadata` or `sparv config metadata.language`.
 All default values can be overridden in your own corpus config.

 There are a few config options that must be set (either through the default config or the corpus config):
-  - `metadata.id`
   - `metadata.language` (default: `swe`)
   - `import.importer` (default: `xml_import:parse`)
   - `export.annotations`